The Essential Guide for High-Reliability BGA Component Re-balling

 Image 1.
 Reballed BGA component.

-Robotic hot solder dip machines are available with a single solder wave or dual solder waves.
-A single wave stripping process is adequate.
-The dynamic solder wave has sufficient scrubbing action to completely remove the original SAC solder and replace it with a thin meniscus of Sn63/Pb37 solder.
-It is typically not recommended to use a dual solder wave for BGA de-balling since the additional thermal cycle can degrade the BGA device.
+Robotic hot solder dip machines are available with single or dual solder waves.
+A single-wave stripping process is adequate.
+The dynamic solder wave has sufficient scrubbing action to completely remove and replace the original SAC solder with a thin meniscus of Sn63/Pb37 solder.
+Using a dual solder wave for BGA de-balling is typically not recommended since the additional thermal cycle can degrade the BGA device.
 Any residual silver or copper from the original SAC305 interconnections would be negligible.

-Even though SAC305 overwhelming consists of tin, routine analysis of the stripping pot must be carried out to ensure the contamination level for silver remains below the J-STD-001 allowable maximum of 0.10%, and copper remains below 0.02%.
+Even though SAC305 overwhelmingly consists of tin, routine analysis of the stripping pot must be carried out to ensure the contamination level for silver remains below the J-STD-001 allowable maximum of 0.10% and copper remains below 0.02%.
 If the alloy in the stripping pot becomes contaminated with lead-free solder, the remaining solder could also become contaminated.

 Image 2.
 Robotic BGA ball removal.